1. Affordability

 • For a family of four, two adults with two children, in the same FPL range, the income would be between $48,225 and $64,300.

-• Individuals and households ages 55-64 are also terminating coverage at the highest levels among all age groups.
+• Individuals and households ages 55-64 are terminating coverage at the highest levels among all age groups.

 • Younger, healthier individuals ages 26-34 are terminating coverage at the second highest levels among all age groups, which adversely impacts risk pools and drives premiums higher.

-Total Terminations by Age Band: OE Week 3
+Total Terminations by Age Band: Through 2/1/2026

-NEW: Terminations by County During Open Enrollment 2026
+Terminations by County During Open Enrollment 2026

-Impacts of EPTC Expiration and Rate Increases by Congressional District – Open Enrollment 2026
+Projected Impacts of EPTC Expiration and Rate Increases by Congressional District – Open Enrollment 2026

 NOTE: Click on Congressional District for a worksheet of additional information for this specific region.